ArctosDB/documentation-wiki/_documentation/locality.markdown

  - Will not be auto-deleted when not used
  - Will always be unique, so will not be auto-merged
+ - Can be bulkloaded (see [Bulkload Locality tool](https://arctos.database.museum/tools/bulkloadLocality.cfm) and then used in a catalog record bulkload file instead of repeating all the locality information.)

 ![](https://raw.Githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tip**